ibahbahbah/hydrus-web/README.md

 You may also want to run [Hydrus on Docker](https://hydrusnetwork.github.io/hydrus/docker.html).

-## Hydrus API HTTPS

-Unless you are opening Hydrus Web on the same device the Hydrus client is running on, you will need to make its API available with valid HTTPS.
-This will likely mean running some form of reverse proxy.

-There are some guides on doing this on the [wiki](https://github.com/floogulinc/hydrus-web/wiki).

 ## Hydrus Version Support

 The minimum required versions of the Hydrus client for Hydrus Web are: